hermetoproject/integration-tests/README.md

-# Well-formed Yarn 1.x Project with All Dependency Types
+# Yarn 1.x Invalid Checksum Integration Test

-This branch contains a Yarn 1.x project that tries to include as many dependency types as possible in yarn.lock.
-It will be used to integration test Cachi2's Yarn 1.x functionality in an end-to-end manner.
+In this project, the `@colors/colors` dependency checksum has been updated to an incorrect value in yarn.lock.